 The Oromia regional government, however, confirmed the death of at least 52 people.

-And Associated Press report said "several dozens" have died.
+An Associated Press news agency report said "several dozens" have died.

-Merera Gudina, chairperson of the opposition Oromo Federalist Congress, told Reuters news agency at least 50 people were killed when people fled after police fired tear gas and shots in the air to disperse anti-government protesters at a crowded religious festival.
+Merera Gudina, chairman of the opposition Oromo Federalist Congress, told Reuters news agency that the deaths occurred when people fled after police fired tear gas and shots in the air to disperse anti-government protesters at the religious festival.

-Protesters chanted slogans against the Oromo People's Democratic Organisation, one of four regional parties that make up the Ethiopian Peoples' Revolutionary Democratic Front, which has ruled the nation for quarter of a century.
+Protesters chanted slogans against the Oromo People's Democratic Organisation, one of four regional political parties that make up the Ethiopian People's Revolutionary Democratic Front, which has ruled the nation for quarter of a century.

-Sporadic protests have erupted in Oromia region in the last two years, initially sparked by a land row and increasingly turning more broadly against the government.
+Sporadic protests have erupted in Oromia region in the past two years, initially sparked by a land row and increasingly turning more broadly against the government.